socials

 What is gorilla trekking?

 Gorilla trekking is when you embark on tracking mountain deep in the thick misty montane tropical forests 2,500 meters above see level with expert guides or rangers.
 Mountain gorillas are endangered species with less than remaining on the planet.
 Their present grown numbers from almost extinction have been due to consistent conservation efforts by individuals, organizations & wildlife authority bodies.
 Mountain gorillas are different from lowland gorillas.
 Contact Travitude safari tours for a well planned & detailed gorilla trekking safari experience.
+Gorilla trekking requires physical fitness for the hiking treks and also pack the right outfits for example sturdy hiking boots, long sleeved shirts, sweaters or jackets or over shirts, jean/ khaki trousers, sun hats/ caps, cameras etc.

 1 DAY UGANDA GORILLA TREKKING SAFARI